 I’ve broken down a year of teaching teens life skills into monthly topics.
+Click each topic for a four-week breakdown.
 Do them in order, switch them around, or even add your own to suit your child’s needs.
 Plan some time each month to sit down together and talk about that month’s life skills topic and get them involved hands-on.

 A Year of Teaching Teens Life Skills: Month by Month Topics

 January: Doing Taxes

 - Talk about why, how, and when to file taxes.

 - Show them tax forms or a tax website.

 - Mention different things to do with a tax refund: pay off debt, save, splurge, invest, etc.

 February: Teaching Teens Money Management